KaiNorberg/PatchworkOS/README.md

 * Custom C standard library and system libraries.
 * Shared memory based window manager.
+* Highly modular window manager, the taskbar, wallpaper and cursor are just windows, and can do anything a window can.
 * Theming via [config files](https://github.com/KaiNorberg/PatchworkOS/blob/main/root/cfg).

 And much more...